 Kids have plenty of places to play in Minnesota, from zoos to indoor waterparks to parks and playgrounds.
-Also high on this list are children’s museums, which can be found in Duluth, Grand Rapids, St. Paul, Bloomington and Rochester.
+Also high on this list are children’s museums, which can be found in Duluth, Grand Rapids, St. Paul, Bloomington, Rochester and Mankato.
 Rotating exhibits, special events and hands-on activities will delight kids of all ages—and even teach them something in the process.

 Minnesota Children’s Museum, St. Paul & Rochester

 Often touted as one of the best of its kind in the country, the Minnesota Children’s Museum in downtown St. Paul features 65,000 square feet of fun and welcomes more than 400,000 visitors a year.
 The museum is organized into different "worlds," which focus on topics including the environment, art, science and exploration.